 - Skill development sessions

-New challenges renew focus.
+New challenges renew your focus.

 Identity and Commitment

-Strongman becomes part of an athlete’s identity.
+Strongman becomes part of your identity.
+Motivation grows when you see yourself as:

 - Part of a community